SERPs are getting more competitive.

 Mark Schaefer first coined the term Content Shock, explaining “why content marketing is not a sustainable strategy.”

-We used to live in a world devoid of content.
+We used to live in a world devoid of quality content.
 Of options.

 “Content shock” refers to what happens when only the top 1% of 1% gets seen.